This reclaimed wooden elf doorway sign adds a touch of whimsical holiday glee to my front door entry.

 Have you ever used old wood to make into new craft projects?
 What did you do with your wood?
 I’d love to hear about your project (and see some photos) in the comments below!)

-For more cute holiday proejcts, be sure to visit my It’s Christmas Time board on Pinterest.
+For more cute holiday projects, be sure to visit my It’s Christmas Time board on Pinterest.

 If you enjoyed this project, be sure to check out my magic reindeer food bags.
 It’s a fun project that will bring the magic of Christmas to your children.